ArnoSaxena/chococraft/readme.txt

 This version of Chococraft will remove all Chocobos from worlds pre 2.8.5.
 Items in the Chocobo saddlebag and packbag inventories will be lost.
 ChocoCraft items stored in normal chests or player inventories are not affected.

 Changelog:
-1. Chocobo check space suitable before teleport to player
+1. x,x position Chunk generated bug fixed
-2. Removed wrong saddle recipe
+2. cleanup of mutation colour determination method
-3. Corrected typo on Chocopedia
+3. distanceToNextWild method optimised

 see the minecraft forums for further informations http://www.minecraftforum.net/topic/1119809-